Office of Student Rights & Responsibilities Student Conduct Process

-Service to the University or the community, training, counseling, or other remedies intended to discourage a repeat of the misconduct or as deemed appropriate based upon the nature of the violation.
+Assignments, such as work, research, essays, service to the University or the community, training, counseling, removal from participation in recognized student clubs and organizations (e.g., fraternities and sororities), and/or University events, or other remedies intended to discourage similar misconduct or as deemed appropriate based upon the nature of the violation.

 Loss of Financial Aid

-Consistent with California Education Code Sections 69810 et seq., scholarships, loans, grants, fellowships, and any other types of state financial aid given or guaranteed for the purposes of academic assistance can be conditioned, limited, canceled, or denied.
+Scholarships, loans, grants, fellowships and any other types of state financial aid given or guaranteed for the purposes of academic assistance can be conditioned, limited, canceled or denied.

-A designated period of time during which the privileges of continuing in student status are conditioned upon future behavior.
-Conditions may include the potential loss of specified privileges to which a current student would otherwise be entitled, or the probability of more severe disciplinary sanctions if the student is found to violate any University rule during the probationary period.
+A designated period of time during which privileges of continuing in Student status are conditioned upon future behavior.
+Conditions may include the potential loss of specified privileges to which a current Student would otherwise be entitled, or the probability of more severe disciplinary sanctions if the Student is found to violate the Student Conduct Code or any University policy during the probationary period.

-A designated period of time during which the student is not permitted: (i) on University Property or specified areas of campus.
-(See California Penal Code section 626.2.); or (ii) to have contact (physical or otherwise) with the complainant, witnesses or other specified persons.
+A designated period of time during which the Student is not permitted: (i) on University Property or specified areas of Campus,9 or (ii) to have contact (physical or otherwise) with the Complainant, witnesses or other specified persons.

-- A student who is suspended for less than one year shall be placed on inactive student status and remains eligible to re-enroll at the University (subject to individual campus enrollment policies) once the suspension has been served.
+- (a) A Student who is suspended for less than one academic year shall be placed on inactive Student (or equivalent) status (subject to individual Campus policies) and remains eligible to re-enroll at the University (subject to individual Campus enrollment policies) once the suspension has been served.
 Conditions for re-enrollment may be specified.

-- A student who is suspended for one year or more shall be separated from student status but remains eligible to reapply to the University (subject to individual campus application policies) once the suspension has been served.
+- (b) A Student who is suspended for one academic year or more shall be separated from Student status but remains eligible to reapply to the University (subject to individual Campus application polices) once the suspension has been served.
 Conditions for readmission may be specified.

 NOTE: Cal Poly, San Luis Obispo, requires a student who has been suspended for three or more consecutive quarters to reapply using a streamlined process.
 Consult the Admissions Office for additional information.